GaoYang-Thu/learn-keras-in-tensorflow/README.md

 > The ideas behind deep learning are simple, so why should their implementation be painful?

-> Keras is designed for humans, not machines.

 __Therefore, my goal is: to learn Keras (running on TensorFlow) to implement important machine learning algorithms, (such as autoencoder, gan, ...) and pave the way for future research.__
 __Let's get started!__ :sunglasses::sunny: